arseniisemenow/cpp-simple-navigator/README.md

 * Add to the Makefile _s21_graph_algorithms_ target.
 * Prepare full coverage of the `GraphAlgorithms` class methods with unit-tests.
 * The class ` GraphAlgorithms ` must contain at least the following public methods:
     + `DepthFirstSearch(Graph &graph, int start_vertex)` — a *non-recursive* depth-first search in the graph from a given vertex.
 The function should return an array that contains the traversed vertices in the order they were traversed.
-When implementing this function, you must use the *self-written* data structure **stack**, which should be previously made as a separate static library.
+When implementing this function, you must use the *self-written* data structure **Stack**, which should be previously made as a separate static library.
     + `BreadthFirstSearch(Graph &graph, int start_vertex)` — breadth-first search in the graph from a given vertex.
 The function should return an array that contains the traversed vertices in the order they were traversed.
-When implementing this function, you must use the *self-written* data structure **queue**, which should be previously made as a separate static library.
+When implementing this function, you must use the *self-written* data structure **Queue**, which should be previously made as a separate static library.
 * It is necessary to adapt previously created *self-written* helper classes `Stack` and `Queue` (you can reuse your solution from the *CPP2* project for this) and implement interfaces for them in C++.
 These classes must contain the following methods:
-    + `stack()` — creating an empty stack;
+    + `Stack()` — creating an empty Stack;
-    + `queue()` — creating an empty queue;
+    + `Queue()` — creating an empty Queue;
-    + `push(value)` — adding an element to the stack/queue;
+    + `push(value)` — adding an element to the Stack/Queue;
-    + `pop()` — getting an element from the stack/queue followed by its removal from the stack/queue;
+    + `pop()` — getting an element from the Stack/Queue followed by its removal from the Stack/Queue;
-    + `top()` — getting an element from the stack without its removal from the stack;
+    + `top()` — getting an element from the Stack without its removal from the Stack;
-    + `front()` — getting the first element from the queue without its removal from the queue;
+    + `front()` — getting the first element from the Queue without its removal from the Queue;
-    + `back()` — getting the last element from the queue without its removal from the queue.
+    + `back()` — getting the last element from the Queue without its removal from the Queue.

 *In this and the following tasks, consider that the vertex numbers start from 1.*